Peng Cheng (serial killer): Arrest and trial

-After eventually finding his way to his nephew's factory, Cheng went to the offices and introduced himself to the man present there.
+After eventually finding his way to his nephew's factory, he went to the offices and introduced himself to the man present there.
 The man turned out to be a distant relative whom he did not know personally, and who informed him that the nephew was currently away on business and he should wait for him to come back.
-While Cheng was treated to a cup of tea and some cigarettes, the relative suddenly realized that the man he had seen on the wanted poster a few days ago was actually Cheng.
-After contemplating whether he should turn him in or not, he told a security guard to inform the police while he kept Cheng distracted.
+While he was treated to a cup of tea and some cigarettes, the relative suddenly realized that the man he had seen on the wanted poster a few days ago was actually him.
+After contemplating whether he should turn him in or not, he told a security guard to inform the police while he kept him distracted.

 When members of the local police station were informed of the situation, six officers were dispatched immediately to the factory to arrest the fugitive.
 Upon arriving, they dressed up in plain clothes, pretended to be customers, and entered the offices.
-When they saw that Cheng was not paying attention, two of the officers pushed him to the ground and immediately arrested him.
+When they saw that he was not paying attention, two of the officers pushed him to the ground and immediately arrested him.

-At the subsequent trial, Cheng, Shao, and Dawei were all charged with first-degree murder.
-During the proceedings, Cheng confessed to his crimes and bragged that they would never find all the body parts since he had fed them to his dogs.
-Before a verdict could be reached, several interviews were conducted with him, during which Cheng expressed no remorse for his crimes and said that his victims, especially the women, deserved to be killed for interfering with his family matters.
+At the subsequent trial, Peng, Shao, and Dawei were all charged with first-degree murder.
+During the proceedings, he confessed to his crimes and bragged that they would never find all the body parts since he had fed them to his dogs.
+Before a verdict could be reached, several interviews were conducted with him, during which he expressed no remorse for his crimes and said that his victims, especially the women, deserved to be killed for interfering with his family matters.
 When asked by a reporter if he was terrified of the remains buried in his backyard, he replied, "I don't believe in ghosts and gods!"

 Execution and aftermath

-On 27 September 1995, both Cheng and Shao were sentenced to death, while Dawei was given a suspended death sentence, with all three defendants being deprived of their political rights for life.
-Immediately after the pronunciation of the sentence, Cheng and Shao were brought to the execution grounds in Yinchuan, where they were summarily shot.
+On 27 September 1995, both Peng and Shao were sentenced to death, while Dawei was given a suspended death sentence, with all three defendants being deprived of their political rights for life.
+Immediately after the pronunciation of the sentence, Peng and Shao were brought to the execution grounds in Yinchuan, where they were summarily shot.

-In the aftermath of the executions, all of Cheng's dogs, including the one which starred in An Old Man And His Dog, were forcefully put down.
+In the aftermath of the executions, all of his dogs, including the one which starred in An Old Man And His Dog, were forcefully put down.
 Due to the notoriety surrounding the film, it was banned for more than two decades before the ban was rescinded sometime during the 2010s.